BLE-LTER/LTER-website/README.md

 To apply a template, edit `apply_template.js` so that the `TEMPLATE` constant is pointing to the desired template.
 Then start a Node command prompt and run `node apply_template.js`.
 This script requires [Node.js](https://nodejs.org/en/download/) and [cheerio](https://github.com/cheeriojs/cheerio).

+## Creating Icons

+[RealFaviconGenerator](https://realfavicongenerator.net/) was used to create the various icons and browserconfig.xml.
+To make your own icons, I suggest starting with a single image file 512x512 pixels in size.

+You'll probably want to manually edit favicon-16x16.png and favicon-32x32.png, or else they may look blurry when rescaled from 512x512.
+You'll also want to edit favicon.ico (Chrome uses this, for example) since it includes those smaller sizes embedded within it.
+If you don't already have an editor which handles *.ico files, try [redketchup's Icon Editor](https://redketchup.io/icon-editor) as it lets you upload the 16x16 and 32x32 images that you just manually created, to replace those sizes in favicon.ico.